-A student who is a veteran or a dependent of a deceased or disabled veteran may be eligible for benefits.
+A student who is a veteran or a dependent of a veteran may be eligible for benefits.
 Students should contact the Department of Veterans Affairs for more information.

 - Vocational Rehabilitation

-Students with a handicap may wish to contact the Vocational Rehabilitation Office in their state for more information.
+Students with a disability may wish to contact the Vocational Rehabilitation Office in their state for more information.

 Awards are made to students who are enrolled or accepted for enrollment for the purpose of obtaining a degree or “Professional Artist Certificate” during the regular academic year.
 (Special students and Graduate Artist Certificate students are not eligible for Federal Direct Loans.)

 Students wishing to be considered for federal financial aid must be U.S. citizens or “eligible” non-citizens (see FAFSA instructions for an explanation).
 Financial aid is awarded without discrimination against a student’s race, color, national origin, religion, sex, age, handicap, or sexual orientation.

 It is important that students understand that all financial aid awards are dependent upon institutional, private, state and/or federal funding.
 Although UNCSA fully intends to be able to adequately fund offers made and provide accurate information, there is always a possibility that a program may be discontinued, funds may not be appropriated to UNCSA, or a computational error may be made.
-If this happens, students will be notified immediately regarding any change in an award.
+Students will be notified immediately regarding any change in an award.

-Applicants must file a new FAFSA each year of enrollment.
-Applicants can complete the FAFSA online at the following Internet address: fafsa.ed.gov.
+Applicants must file a new FAFSA for each year of enrollment.
+Applicants can complete the FAFSA online at the following Internet address: studentaid.gov/h/apply-for-aid/fafsa.

 Awards may vary from year to year based on changes in circumstances and availability of funds.
 To be eligible for ongoing assistance, a student must be maintaining satisfactory academic progress at UNCSA.
 A student is not eligible for financial assistance if a refund of federal grant aid is owed or the student is in default on a federal loan.